6 Ways to Deal with Postpartum Hair Loss

 A new shampoo is also a good idea.
 Valadez recommends Nioxin Cleanser ($23; amazon.com) or Paul Mitchell Tea Tree Scalp Care Anti-Thinning Shampoo ($39; ulta.com).
 Both options are dedicated to improving scalp health, which is important when it comes to regrowing hair, notes Valadez.
 Another great shampoo option: TOKYO Perfect Volume Shampoo ($13; amazon.com).
 Fitzsimmons describes this shampoo as nourishing and full of ingredients designed to strengthen your hair and improve scalp health.

-What you eat can help control hair loss, says Dr. Gupta.
-Aim to get lots of protein, vitamin-rich foods, green leafy vegetables, and eggs and dairy.
-She also recommends taking vitamin D, B-complex vitamins, and omega-3 to help reduce postpartum hair loss.
+What you eat can help control postpartum hair loss, says Dr. Gupta.
+Try to consume lots of protein, vitamin-rich foods, green leafy vegetables, and eggs and dairy.
+She also recommends postpartum hair loss vitamins, such as vitamin D and B-complex vitamins.
+Omega-3 supplements to help reduce postpartum hair loss, she adds.